 Atop the amazing work they do each day, our colleagues are in the community, providing a window into homelessness for the broader public.

-Now, Lilian Amaya is the Lead Community Health Worker at Health Care for the Homeless and she educates clients and providers on the wide-ranging experiences of homelessness among different populations.
-Recently, the Maryland Hispanic Chamber of Commerce nominated Lilian as the “Rising Star of the Year” for her work connecting families to care.
+December 2017—Lead Community Health Worker Lilian Amaya was recently nominated by the Maryland Hispanic Chamber of Commerce as the “Rising Star of the Year” for her work connecting families to care.

-Our psychiatry team has been a key partner in the SOAR program for years.
+June 2017—Our psychiatry team has been a key partner in the SOAR program for years.
 Now they’re being recognized for it with the SOAR Values in Action Award!
 Director of Psychiatry Dr. Meredith Johnston and psychiatrists Dr. Helen Witte, Dr. Ryan Stagg and Dr. Sarah Gilman will be recognized for working with the SOAR team to ensure clients with severe behavioral health illnesses can get disability assistance.
-Thanks to the SOAR program and SOAR partners like the psychiatry team, some of our clients are finding a steady source of income for the first time and on path to a steady, stable life.
 They were honored at the SOAR Symposium on June 27, 2017.

-Malcolm Williams recently joined local advocates and experts to examine the underlying forces of youth homelessness in a panel discussion, American Dreams Deferred: A Conversation about Youth Homelessness.
+May 2017—Malcolm Williams joined local advocates and experts to examine the underlying forces of youth homelessness in a panel discussion, American Dreams Deferred: A Conversation about Youth Homelessness.
 Organized by Homeless Persons Representation Project, the panel discussion highlighted Dan-el Padilla Peralta and his new book, Undocumented - A Dominican Boy's Odyssey from a Homeless Shelter to the Ivy League.
-But the wide-ranging panel didn’t stop there.
-Representatives from the YES Drop-In Center, the Esperanza Center, the Homeless Persons Representation Project and our very own Malcolm all weighed in on efforts to end homelessness here in Maryland.

 ER woes transcend deinstitutionalization, start with homelessness—April 2018, In a Baltimore Sun letter to the editor, President & CEO Kevin Lindamood points to a disinvestment in subsidized housing as a partial cause for the recent increase in emergency room visits.